AdobeDocs/workfront.es-ES/help/quicksilver/manage-work/tasks/assign-tasks/assign-tasks.md

 <!--
 <div class="preview">

-### Assign multiple tasks to a user in the Preview environment
+### Assign multiple tasks in bulk from a list in the new experience

 1. Go to a list of tasks that you want to assign in bulk in the Preview environment.
 1. (Conditional) Ensure that the **Autosave** option is selected if you are on a list of tasks under a project.